Welshy92/heritage-housing-analysis/README.md

 - I have Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 - The project was deployed to Heroku using the following steps:

-1. Log in to Heroku and create an App
+1. Login to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
-3. Typed in my heritage "heritage-housing-analysis" repository name and click Search.
+3. Typed in my heritage "heritage-housing-analysis" repository name and clicked Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
 5. Once the deployment has succeeded, click the button "Open App" on the top of the page to see the live deployment.